M1lesBaker/Traffic_Project/README.md

 ## Introduction
-This code was developed to implement both the intelligent driver model, IDM [1] and the model, minimizing. overall braking induced by lane change (MOBIL) [2] to create a microscopic simulation of traffic on multi-lane motorways.
+This program was developed to implement both the intelligent driver model, IDM [1] and the model, minimizing. overall braking induced by lane change (MOBIL) [2] to create a microscopic simulation of traffic on multi-lane motorways.
 The simulation environment features stochastic vehicle generation based on real life data from the UK Government to make it as realistic as possible